KStKolev/C-NBU-Exercises/README.md

 # C++ New Bulgarian University Exercises
-Solutions to fundamental mathematic algorithms NBU University.
+Solutions to fundamental mathematic algorithms from NBU University.